lburgazzoli/lburgazzoli.github.io/content/posts/2024-05-21_An_Apache_Camel_Alike_Routing_Engine_Written_in_GoLang_part_1.md

 ![actor-engine](/images/actor-engine.svg)

-When a route is loaded in the Camel Go runtime, then the runtime creates a root actor which is often described by a _from_ definition, which then spawns all its child actors which themself can spawn other children.
+When a route is loaded in the Camel Go runtime, then the runtime creates a root actor which is often described by a _from_ definition, which then spawns all its child actors which themselfes can spawn other children.

 This tree of actors is called an _actor system._